caylemh/React-Expensify-App/README.md

     - Using multiple reducers using 'combineReducers' function in Redux.

 * **Vid 11**
-    - ES6 Spread Operator in Reducers
+    - ES6 Spread Operator in Reducers.

+* **Vid 12**
+    - Using Spread Operators with Objects.